This document describes our Terms and Conditions, Data protection and equality policies. By using our services, you accept these terms.

 Your course is scheduled to end at Burnham Yacht Harbour during the late afternoon of the last day.
 If for any reason it is necessary to terminate your course at any other place or time, you are reminded that you will be responsible for the organisation and cost of your transport and accommodation.

 If you wish to make a complaint to the CSS please first address it to your Instructor, if this is not appropriate for what ever reason please contact the principal Des Purcell.
+We will endeavour to deal with all complaints within 14 days but if, after that time, you are dissatisfied with our response, you may contact the RYA on 023 8060 4100.

 DATA PROTECTION AND PRIVACY